 Weathering reduces the expected service life of the roof.
 It also affects the appearance of the roof.
 A yellow or brown stain on the ceiling could be an indication that moisture is leaking from the roof.

 Roof leaks can result from overflowing gutters or backed-up downpipes.
 Debris in gutters and downpipes can prevent proper water drainage.
 This may also result in water backing up and overflowing into adjacent building walls.

-I will do a Single Component Inspection and Report which will identify problems with your roof.
+I will do a Roof Inspection and Report which will identify problems with your roof.
 The report will include the condition of the roofing products, materials and flashings.
-The report will also include other roof maintenance issues.
+The report will also include any other roof maintenance issues.